What is Azure CLI? – A Complete Guide on Azure CLIÂ

 The installation process will download and install Azure CLI along with any necessary dependencies.

-Once the installation is complete, you can start using Azure CLI commands from the terminal.
+Once the installation is complete, you can start using CLI commands from the terminal.

 Linux:

-Prerequisites: Azure CLI supports various Linux distributions.
+Prerequisites: CLI supports various Linux distributions.
 Check the official Azure CLI documentation for specific distribution requirements.

 Open a terminal on your Linux distribution.

-Follow the instructions for your specific Linux distribution from the official Azure CLI documentation: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux
+Follow the instructions for your specific Linux distribution from the official Azure Command Line Interface documentation: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux

 Typically, you will use a package manager (e.g., apt, yum, zypper) to install Azure CLI.